anayanapalli/anayanapalli.github.io/_posts/2024-04-09-managing-your-knowledge-portfolio.md

 title: "Managing Your Knowledge Portfolio 📈"
 ---

-> "An investment in knowledge pays the best interest." —Benjamin Franklin
+> An investment in knowledge pays the best interest. —Benjamin Franklin

 Your knowledge and experience are your most important day-to-day professional assets.